 - A cash award of £150 given by theDesign History Society

-- One year's membership to the Design History Society (includes subscription to the Journal of Design History and eligibility to apply for further grants and awards)
+- One year's membership of the Design History Society (includes subscription to the Journal of Design History and eligibility to apply for further grants and awards)

 Essay Competition Requirements:

-- One digital copy of the essay should be e-mailed to the Design History Society administrator, Elli Michaela Young (firstname.lastname@example.org,) by 16.00 GMT on 15 June 2018.
-The e-mail subject line should clearly state “DHS Design Writing Prize”
+- One digital copy of the essay should be emailed to the Design History Society administrator, firstname.lastname@example.org, by 16.00 GMT on 15 June 2019.
+The email subject line should clearly state “DHS Writing Prize”

-- Submissions must be sent as PDF files with the accompanying entry form either included within or alongside the PDF in the submission e-mail
+- Essays must be submitted as PDF files with the accompanying entry form either included within or alongside the PDF in the submission email.

 - Consideration should be given to the following selection criteria:

-The entry should demonstrate a novel approach to debates, themes, and discourses currently relevant to design and related fields and should further work in and understanding of its subject-matter.
+The entry should demonstrate a novel approach to issues, themes, and discourses currently relevant to design history and related fields and should further work in and understanding of its subject-matter.

-The essay should demonstrate excellence in writing practice through the selection of tone, mode of communication appropriate for its audience (interview, review, essay etc), position, and delivery of an argument.
-While methods of research and delivery should reflect good practice in design writing, unconventional or experimental approaches are encouraged
+The essay should demonstrate excellence in writing practice through the selection or tone, mode of communication appropriate for its audience (interview, review, essay etc.), position and delivery of an argument.
+While methods of research and delivery should reflect good practice in design history, unconventional or experimental approaches to design writing history are encouraged.

-Competence in questioning the submission's subject material and engaging incorporated resources, discourses and methods should be present and coherent.
-Submissions should surpass description of their material and demonstrate an ability to critically engage in their subject to further an argument
+Competence in questioning the entry’s subject material and engaging incorporated resources, discourses and methods should be present and coherent.
+Submissions should surpass description of their material and demonstrate an ability to critically engage in their subject to further an argument.